 Stress will always be a part of Your Life: It is the very Core of your Existence

-Stay on Top of Daily Stress with these 11 Steps
+11 Steps to Stay on Top of Daily Stress

 1. Keep a diary – By keep a list – for at least a fortnight – of events, times, places and people that seem to make you feel more stressed.
 You will probably be surprised to find that a pattern soon emerges; and this may be linked to time pressure, personality clashes, inappropriate demands or simply trying to do too many things at once.
 Once you have identified your pressure points you can move on to the following solutions –